pmacct/pmacct/test-framework/README.md

 tools/pmacct_build/build_docker_images.sh
 ```

 **HINT**: if you already locally compiled pmacct you need to clean up the repo from the build artifacts, otherwise building the container will fail.
+This can be done with a `make distclean`, `git clean` and going in `src/external_libs/libcdada` and removing all content with a `rm -rf *` and `rm -rf .*`.

 ## 2 - How To Run